 Most research shows that the infection rate increases with the severity of the soft-tissue injury.
 Less important is the bony injury, provided that the bone that has been injured has a blood supply.

-The classification of such soft-tissue wounding is commonly according to two systems, namely that of Gustilo, Mendoza & Williams (See: Gustilo RB, Mendoza RM, Williams DN (1984) Problems in the management of type III (severe) open fractures.
+The classification of such soft-tissue wounding is according to two systems, namely that of Gustilo, Mendoza & Williams (See: Gustilo RB, Mendoza RM, Williams DN (1984) Problems in the management of type III (severe) open fractures.
 A new classification of type III open fractures.
-J.Traum Aug;24(8):742-6); and also that of the AO.
+J.Trauma Aug;24(8):742-6); and also that of the AO.

 An additional influence is the ability of the host to combat infection, based on both systemic and local factors.
 For details see Cierny classification.

 This work largely addressed lower leg injuries, but has some value in other anatomical sites.

 The Gustilo – Anderson classification divides soft-tissue wounding of open fractures into three grades – I, II & III.

 This illustration summarizes the three basic grades – I, II & III